positron-solutions/transient-showcase/README.md

     ;; (tsc-layout-dynamic-descriptions)

-### TODO Errata
+### Errata

-**Note**, the uuid in the group description is generated on every key input.
-Layout updates are fun.
-It does not also work when changing the suffix descriptions in the layout via hackery.
-They are evidently evaluated only once per layout. 凸( \` ﾛ ´ )凸
+**Note**, the uuid in the group description is generated on every key read, so multi-key sequences cause updates to the descriptions.
+This is not likely to be changed because layout re-rendering is necessary to indicate the partially complete key sequence. 🤓

-<a id="org59b53c0"></a>
+<a id="org0805311"></a>

 ## Layouts